adityajha1606/MeterDown/README.md

 # 🚕 METERDOWN - Premium Ride Aggregator for Chennai

--Contributor: Aditya Jha
+- Contributor: Aditya Jha
--Role: Backend & Integration Support
+- Role: Backend & Integration Support
--A sleek, visually striking, and intuitive Java Swing desktop application that serves as a premium ride-hailing aggregator for Chennai.
+- A sleek, visually striking, and intuitive Java Swing desktop application that serves as a premium ride-hailing aggregator for Chennai.
 Built with modern UI principles, cinematic themes, and local data storage powered by SQLite.

 ## ✨ Features